8 Living Rooms With Leather Sofas That Prove This Material is Back in Style

 (Image credit: Michael Clifford.
 Design: Lisa Staton Design)

 The wrong leather couch can leave a living room feeling anything but cozy, but whatever style you choose, it's worth considering finding one that contrasts with the other textures in your room.
-"You need to amp up the plushness of other textures around leather to avoid a cold bachelor-pad vibe," Shona explains.
+"You need to amp up the plushness of other textures around leather to avoid a cold bachelor pad vibe," Shona explains.

-In this small living room by designer Lisa Staton, a leather couch design with a wooden frame helps to break up the expanse of the material, while a deep-pile rug and sheepskin throw introduces a warmth and coziness that brings out the best characteristics of the leather.
+In this small living room by designer Lisa Staton, a leather couch design with a wooden frame helps to break up the expanse of the material, while a deep-pile rug and sheepskin throw introduce a warmth and coziness that brings out the best characteristics of the leather.

 8. Choose a design classic